Lake Biwa: Archaeology

-The Awazu site, a submerged Shell midden, is an important archaeological site of the Jōmon period.
-It goes back to the beginning of the Initial Jōmon period (ca. 9300 BP).
-It lies near the southern end of Lake Biwa, close to Otsu City, at a depth of 2 to 3 meters from the bottom.
+The Awazu site, a submerged shell midden, is an important archaeological site of the Jōmon period.
+It goes back to the beginning of the Initial Jōmon period (c.
+9300 BCE).
+It lies near the southern end of Lake Biwa, close to Ōtsu, at a depth of two to three meters from the bottom.

 The site shows the use of plant and animal food resources by the Jōmon people.
-It also demonstrates the importance of nut consumption in this period.
+It also highlights the significance of nut consumption during this period.

-Shell Midden No. 3 is dated to the Middle Jōmon period.
+Awazu Midden 3 is dated to the Middle Jōmon (3520–2470 BCE).
 An abundance of horse chestnuts were uncovered here (about 40% of their total estimated diet).
 This indicates that, by this later period, a sophisticated processing technology was mastered in order to remove the harmful tannic acid, and make this food safe for consumption.

-Ishiyama is another such site of the Early Jōmon period on Lake Biwa.
+Ishiyama-dera is another such site, but dating to the Early Jōmon (5000-3520 BCE) on Lake Biwa.

 Environmental legislation

 Various environmental laws cover Lake Biwa: